Practical Notebook for Asking AI the Right Way

 6. Email / Business Documents

-❌ "Write an email.
-It's about scheduling a meeting"
+Write an email.
+About scheduling a meeting.

-✅ Write a business email.
+Write a business email.

 About me: AI consulting company CEO, 3 years experience

-Proposed meeting dates: May 8 (Wed) 2-5 PM, or May 9 (Fri) morning
+Proposed meeting dates: May 8th (Thursday) 2-5 PM, or May 9th (Friday) morning

-Format: English, professional but not rigid
+Format: English, professional but not stiff

 Length: Under 150 words, concise

-Copy-Paste Template
+Ready-to-Use Template

-Write in {{email / Slack message / official document}} format.
+Write in {{email / Slack message / formal document}} format.

-Recipient: {{Recipient title, company, relationship}}
+Recipient: {{recipient title, company, relationship}}

-Sender info: {{Your title, company, relevant background}}
+Sender info: {{your title, company, relevant background}}

-Goal: {{What you want to achieve with this message}}
+Purpose: {{what you want to achieve with this message}}

 Tone: {{e.g., formal / friendly / collaborative}}

-Length: {{Character/word count or "short/medium/long"}}
+Length: {{character/word count or short/medium/long}}

 Must include:

-- {{Item 1}}
+- {{item 1}}

-- {{Item 2}}
+- {{item 2}}

-Avoid: {{e.g., long greetings / unnecessary elaboration}}
+Avoid: {{e.g., overly long greetings / unnecessary explanations}}

 7. Summarization

-❌ "Summarize this" + [long text]
+Summarize this. + [long text]

 [Text]